Home advantage: Gaining or losing home-field advantage

 During the regular season for a sport, in the interest of fairness, schedulers try to ensure that each team plays an equal number of home and away games.
 Thus, having home-field advantage for any particular regular-season game is largely due to random chance.
 (This is only true for fully organized leagues with structured schedules; for a counterexample, college football schedules often have an imbalance in which the most successful and largest teams can negotiate more home appearances than mid-majors, a situation that was also prevalent in the early, disorganized years of the National Football League.)

 However, in the playoffs, home advantage is usually given to the team with the higher seed (which may or may not have the better record), as is the case in the NFL, MLB, and Stanley Cup playoffs.
 One exception to this was MLB's World Series, which from 2003 to 2016, awarded home-field advantage to the team representing the league which won the All-Star Game that year, to help raise interest in the All-Star Game after a tie in 2002; before 2003, home-field advantage alternated each year between the National League and the American League.
 Starting in 2017, home-field advantage in the World Series is nowadays given to the team with the best regular season record.
-Home-ice advantage in the Stanley Cup Finals is given to the team with the best season record.
+Home-ice advantage in the Stanley Cup Final and starting in 2014, extends to conference finals, is given to the team with the best season record.
 In the NBA playoffs, home-court advantage is based solely on which team has the best record (using various tiebreakers to settle the question should the teams finish with identical records).

 For most championship series, such as the NBA Finals, the team with the better regular season record, regardless of seed, has home-court advantage.

 Rugby union's European Rugby Champions Cup also uses a seeding system to determine home advantage in the quarterfinals (though not in the semifinals, where the nominal "home" teams are determined by a blind draw).